Skip to content

 ollama list

-Step 4: Modify the config.json File Link to heading
+Step 4: Modify the config.json File

 To configure the models used by Continue (chat, autocompletion, embeddings), you need to modify the config.json configuration file.